SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I blush even more.
 "I was studying…"

 Pinkie smiles.
-"See, you gotta keep studying, or all the previous studying will fall out of the cute little noggin [NOT A CONTRACTION] of yours!"
+"See, you gotta keep studying, or all the previous studying will fall out of the cute little noggin of yours!"

 I giggle.
 "I'm not sure that's how it works, but thank you."

 Pinkie holds my hoof in hers, her face now blushing.
-"I haven't been asleep for very long, so if you want to do a little talking and cuddling, [DEPENDENT CLAUSE] I'd be down."
+"I haven't been asleep for very long, so if you want to do a little talking and cuddling, I'd be down."

 I match her smile with my own.
 "I'd love to.
 I've been looking forward to this all day - it's been a rough one."